El-Padre12/AWS-Resume-Challenge/README.md

 # AWS Cloud Resume Challenge

-This is my attempt at cloud resume challenge in AWS.
+This is my attempt at the Cloud Resume Challenge in AWS.
-What is Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
-The project was published by Forrest Brazeal.
+What is the Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multi-step serverless resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.

 ## Architecture

 ![Architecture Diagram](/img/Architecture-Of-Infra.png)
--taken from rishabkumar7

 **Services Used**: